Program overview

 Requirements and process to become an RDN

 The Commission on Dietetic Registration (CDR) establishes the requirements for eligibility to take the CDR credentialing examination for dietitian nutritionists.
-Current requirements consist of academic preparation (minimum of a bachelor’s degree at a U.S. regionally accredited university of college or foreign equivalent) and completion of coursework and supervised practice in programs accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Effective Jan.
-1, 2024, the CDR will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+Current requirements consist of academic preparation (minimum of a master's degree at a U.S. regionally accredited university of college or foreign equivalent) and completion of coursework and supervised practice in programs accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Verification of academic and didactic requirements is necessary for entry in Mayo Clinic's Dietetic Internship in Rochester.
 Completion of the internship enables the student to meet the CDR requirement of completing an ACEND-accredited supervised practice.
 Graduates who successfully complete the ACEND-accredited dietetic internship at Mayo Clinic in Rochester and who earn a graduate degree from UW-Madison, or already possess a graduate degree, are eligible to apply to take the CDR credentialing exam to become a RDN.
 Graduates should contact their state dietetic affiliate for information regarding licensure for that state or they can reference state licensure requirements found on the Commission on Dietetic Registration (CDR).
 Minnesota requires licensure.